anaarzla/anaarzla/README.md

 - 👋 Hi, I’m @anaarzla
-- 👀 I’m interested in ... creating new projects!
+- 👀 I’m interested in ...
+3D Design
 - 🌱 I’m currently learning ...
 Python
-- 💞️ I’m looking to collaborate on ... new skills
+- 💞️ I’m looking to collaborate on ... new projects
-- 📫 How to reach me ... linkedIn profile @

 <!---
 anaarzla/anaarzla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.